PicnicSupermarket/dbt-score/docs/configuration.md

 ## Command line

-All configuration options can also be set via the command line.
+Many configuration options can also be set via the command line.
 To understand how to configure `dbt-score` from the command line:

 ```bash